tonsV2/BloatwareRemover/README.md

 Known bugs
 ==========
-* After clicking and swiping back and forth a few times onclick stops working but simply doing a long click works the same.
 * Freezing Youtube on my nexus doesn't work.
 So there are probably other apps which are unfreezable as well.
 And to make matters worse it actually seems to ruin the apk.
-* Showing two settings entries in the menu... neither does anything.

 Open Source